-- You have served as the candidate’s CDA PD Specialist™ for another CDA® credential.
+- You have served as the candidate’s CDA PD Specialist™:

-- Any person or representative of an organization that has financial/contractual considerations related to the Candidate or may benefit in any way from a credentialing outcome
+- You or your organization has a financial/contractual interest related to the candidate or may benefit in any way from the candidate’s credentialing decision

-- Any person who may have a personal or professional bias toward or against the candidate, or any group of which the candidate is a part (such as peer/friend/foe)
+- A person who may have a personal or professional bias toward or against the candidate, or any group of which the candidate is a part (such as peer/friend/foe)

 Being a PD Specialist allows me to share my expertise and genuine love of early childhood education.
 Being a PD Specialist is my Occupassion!